EdwinLi09/Ducky-Emulator/README.md

 This project is a USB Automation Tool using Ducky Emulator technology and Python scripts.
-It is designed to rapidly automate tasks on a computer, enhancing efficiency and productivity by enabling the smooth execution of custom scripts or predetermined operations.
+It is designed to rapidly automate tasks on a computer, enhancing efficiency and productivity by enabling the smooth execution of custom scripts or predetermined operations.<br />
 The main tasks that were done include:
 1. Utlizing Ducky Emulator technology to quickly automate various tasks.
 2. Supports the execution of custom Python scripts specialized to specific needs.